singhanju12340/MyTeacher/content/Database/Cassendra.md

 ![[Screenshot 2024-07-08 at 6.13.55 PM.png]]

-Primary key of Cassendra is combination of partition key and clustering key Create table Player{
+Primary key of Cassandra is combination of partition key and clustering key Create table Player{
 	playerId,
 	name,
 	countryId
 	PRIMARY_KEY((countryId), playerId)
 }

 here countryId is partition key and playerId is an clustering key.

 *  Partitioner uses a consistent hashing algorithm to convert this key into tokens which is then used to determine where the data will reside on the ring(cluster of nodes).
-This is the reason why querying for data in Cassandra is super-efficient, because it knows where exactly the data is going to be *
+This is the reason why querying for data in Cassandra is super-efficient, because it knows where exactly the data is going to be *.
 * Clustering key is the second part of primary key used to ensure uniqueness to primary key in order to avoid collision, and to sort the data inside a partition.
 In the above example, we can see that data is being sorted by player_id inside each partition.
 *
 ![[Screenshot 2024-07-08 at 6.28.56 PM.png]]